 Rider, now a food writer and recipe developer at Garlic Delight, said she’ll never cook Christmas dinner “that way” again, but hasn’t given up on the kitchen, either.

-With an extra decade of experience now behind her, Rider suggests to beginner chefs to give themselves two weeks to prepare for a major meal.
-She advises researching in advance, then buying most of the ingredients five days before the dinner, making sides and appetizers ahead of time while saving the main course for the day of.
+With an extra decade of experience now behind her, Rider suggests that beginner chefs give themselves two weeks to prepare for a major meal.
+She advises researching in advance, then buying most of the ingredients five days before the dinner, and making sides and appetizers ahead of time while saving the main course for the day of.

 “If you’re planning an ambitious holiday meal like I was, you really need to prepare for it weeks in advance,” she said.
 “You can get away with planning a few days in advance if you’re a well-practiced, intermediate cook and you’ve made the same spread multiple times.”

 Chris Starks had everything prepped and planned for a delicious holiday meal.
 He loaded pulled pork into his slow cooker early on the day of his party and left home while the magic happened.
 Only something went terribly wrong – the power went out.
 Even Starks, who runs the kitchen appliance site Enrichen the Kitchen, isn’t immune to crises while cooking.

 “When I arrived home, I was greeted by a disaster – the crockpot was still attached to the outlet, but the meat was raw,” he said.
 “Guests were going to arrive in an hour and nobody likes pulled pork sushi.”

 Starks quickly employed a classic holiday move and ordered takeout when he realized the meal wasn’t going to be ready for dinner.
 He did manage to salvage it later, however, and he and his guests enjoyed some late-night pulled pork.